codefori/vscode-ibmi/docs/articles/local-project.md

 * `&NAME`: the name of the file you are compiling
 * `&EXT`: the extension of the file you are compiling

+You can also specify which file system the source code should be uploaded to, though right now Code for IBM i only supports `qsys`.
+This means when using include/copy statements in your source code, it should be in the format for copying in members.

+Additionally, you can specify which environment the command should run in.
+Although, we only support `qsys` right now. `pase` and `qsh` support will be added in the future.

 ## Compiling code

 Compiling code works as it normally would in Code for IBM i - using the Control / Command + E shortcut.
 It is also possible to right-click on a file in the Explorer and 'Run Action' from there.
 Since ILE languages have the ability to copy/include source from other files, Actions will automatically detect dependencies and copy them in.
 Running an Action consists of: